cloudfoundry-community/bosh-vault/README.md

 This project is written in Go and the below workflow assumes you have a functional Go development environment setup that supports the use of Go modules.

- 1. Clone this repo into `$GOPATH/src/github.com/zipcar/bosh-vault`
+ 1. Clone this repo and `cd` into it.
  1. Run `make` to see the available workflow commands.
  1. Run `make test` to run tests locally.